edumagalhaes10/tp_spln/README.md

 <img src="hydratext/images/hydratext_title.png">

 ## Welcome to HydraText,
-A Natural Language Processing tool developed in the context of a Software Engineering Master's course: Scripting in Natural Language Proccesing.
+A Natural Language Processing tool developed in the context of a Software Engineering Master's course: Scripting in Natural Language Processing.

-The present tool provides the following functionalities and was designed to be accesible for any person with or without knowledge either in Software Engineering and Natural Language Processing.
+The present tool provides the following functionalities and is designed to be accessible for any person with or without knowledge either in Software Engineering and Natural Language Processing.

 Have fun using our tool!!!
 We hope it's useful!!! 😁